Laxmannegi/C-I/README.md

      - Wrong Input Supplied
      - Missing required resources

-- IndexOutofBound Exception it is a name of a class that come into picture when you go beyond the size of an array to abnormally terminate the program
+- **IndexOutofBound** Exception it is a name of a class that come into picture when you go beyond the size of an array to abnormally terminate the program
-- DivideByZeroException
+- **DivideByZeroException**
-- OverflowException : Value excedding size limit you will get this error
+- **OverflowException** : Value excedding size limit you will get this error
+- **Format Exception**

-- Format Exception
+Exception (Parent class):

-Exception (Parent class):  Logic for abnormal termination
+  - Logic for abnormal termination
-          - Contain a readonly property to display an error message which is declared as virtual Property "Message" "all the child class overriden the 'Message' property"
+   - Contain a readonly property to display an error message which is declared as virtual Property "Message" - "all the child class overriden the 'Message' property"
    - Two child are define under exception class
-      - Application Exception : non-Factal Error : These are basically we can perform these type of action, but we don't want.
+   - **Application Exception** : non-Factal Error : These are basically we can perform these type of action, but we don't want.
 These exception cause by programmer will do.
-      - System Exception :  Factal Error -> These type of action should never be perform so, system will never allow to be performed.
+   - **System Exception** :  Factal Error -> These type of action should never be perform so, system will never allow to be performed.
 These exception cause by CLR.
         -> Format Exception
         -> IndexoutOfBound Exception
         -> Arithetic Exception
             -> DivideByZero Exception
             -> Overflow Exception

-Exception Handling:
+**Exception Handling:**
 1. Abnormal termination stops so that statements that are not related with the errors can be executed
 2. We can display user friendly errors msgs to the end users so that we can describe about the error.
 3. We can perform corrective action to resolve the problems that may come  into picture due to the error.